apache/trafficserver/doc/plugins/regex_remap.en.rst

 ::
     map http://a.com http://b.com @plugin=regex_remap.so @pparam=maps.reg

+The parameter with the file name is always required, and the regular expressions within are evaluated sequentially from the first to the last.
+When a regular expression is positively matched against a request URL, evaluation is stopped and the rewrite rule is applied.
+If none of the regular expressions are a match, the default destination URL is applied (``http://b.com`` in the example above).

 An optional argument (``@@pparam``) with the string "``profile``\ " will enable profiling of this regex remap rule, e.g.